xyproto/pixelprotocol/README.md

 * 256 indexed colors.
 * A size of 320x200 pixels is recommended.
 * Should be possible to implement both in 16-bit assembly for DOS and in a browser.
+* Aiming to be WebSocket-friendly.
+* Pixels are not sent over the network, only commands for drawing them.
+* It should be possible to create a DosBox server for serving games over this protocol.
+* It should be possible to create a mobile client for playing games over this protocol.

 ## Q&A